Vaanke/FRE_7831_Big_Data_Project/README.md

 - You could ask to test functionalities of your menu, such as calculation for volatility, back testing, and manual testing.

-#### Make sure your team project program meet all the requirements list as the following:

-- Pair Trading:

 #### Condition and Assumption:
 - (1) “Going short”– the first stock of the pair is short and the other is long.
 - (2) “Going long” - the first stock of the pair is long and the other is short.